-Appellants misapprehend Topanga.
+Appellants misconstrue Topanga.
 It does not hold that findings must be explained, only that findings must be made.
 This is made clear when one reads the entire sentence that includes the phrase on which appellant relies: "We further conclude that implicit in section 1094.5 is a requirement that the agency which renders the challenged decision must set forth findings to bridge the analytic gap between the raw evidence and ultimate decision or order."
 (Topanga, 11 Cal.3d at 515, emphasis added.)

 In No Slo Transit, Inc. v.
 City of Long Beach (1987) 197 Cal.App.3d 241, 258-259 [242 Cal.Rptr.
 760], the court quoted with approval, and added italics to, the comment regarding Topanga made in Jacobson v.
 County of Los Angeles (1977) 69 Cal.App.3d 374, 389 [137 Cal.Rptr.
-909]: "The holding in Topanga was, thus, that in the total absence of findings justifying a variance, the granting of such variance could not be sustained."
+909]: "'The holding in Topanga was, thus, that in the total absence of findings justifying a variance, the granting of such variance could not be sustained."

 This Board has rejected countless attempts to stretch Topanga beyond its limited usefulness.
 Topanga addressed the total absence of findings.
-It is of no relevance to a case such as this, where the ALJ set forth findings regarding the decoy's appearance at the time of the sale as well as at the hearing.
-(Finding of Fact ¶10.)
-We must express, once again, our displeasure with counsel's persistent attempts to stretch Topanga beyond its reasonable reach.
+It is of no relevance to a case such as this, where the ALJ set forth detailed findings regarding the decoy's appearance at the time of the sale, (Findings of Fact ¶ 5), as well as her "appearance, dress, poise, demeanor, maturity, and mannerisms" at the hearing.
+(Findings of Fact ¶ 9).
+Moreover, the ALJ found that the decoy "appeared her age at the time of the decoy operation," (Id.), and explicitly rejected appellant's argument to the contrary (Conclusion of Law ¶ 5.)
+Once again, we express displeasure with counsel's persistent attempts to stretch Topanga beyond its reasonable reach.